Eve Poole is an expert in leadership.

 From her experience of working with thousands of leaders across the sectors and across the world, she knows that the work of a leader is not as easy as it’s made out to be.
 It is not the sort of thing you ‘become’ as the result of the right course or the right promotion.

-Eve started her career journey at the Church Commissioners for England, after gaining a BA in Theology from Durham University.
+Eve started her career at the Church Commissioners for England, after gaining a BA in Theology from Durham University.
 She returned to education to gain an MBA from the University of Edinburgh Business School where she won AMBA Student of the Year.
-She then honed her skills at top consulting firm Deloitte, specialising in change management in the financial services industry.
-In 2010, Eve combined her two interests by gaining a PhD in Capitalism and Theology from Cambridge University.
+She honed her business skills at top consulting firm Deloitte, specialising in change management in the financial services industry.
+In 2010, Eve combined her two career tracks by gaining a PhD in Capitalism and Theology from Cambridge University.

 From 2002, she taught leadership for Ashridge Business School.
 Eve is now the Third Church Estates Commissioner, and the Chairman of Gordonstoun School in Moray.